 Budget-conscious travelers love 4 Queens for being a stalwart champion of value in a city that seems to be moving away from it.

-With hotel rooms already on the low end of the price spectrum, 4 Queens doubles down by being one of the last remaining Las Vegas resorts without a resort fee.
+With hotel rooms already on the low end of the price spectrum, 4 Queens doubles down by being one of the last remaining hotels without a resort fee.

-In addition to being known as a bastion of value for those watching their wallets, the property remains popular due to its vintage feel, location, and activities offered.
+In addition to being known as a bastion of value for those watching their wallets, the property remains popular.

 Things To Do at 4 Queens

-Play Silver Strike: Among the last 2 Las Vegas casinos that offer Silver Strike slot games (Red Rock and Plaza being the others), 4 Queens has the largest selection of machines with 12 in operation on my last visit.
+Play Silver Strike: Among the last 2 Las Vegas casinos that offer Silver Strike slot games (Plaza being the other), 4 Queens has the largest selection of machines.

 For those unaware, Silver Strike slot games kick out a collectible Silver Strike token when the Silver Strike icon aligns with the pay line.
 Those tokens at 4 Queens carry either a $10 or $40 face value redeemable for cash, but I can’t bring myself to cash them in.